twostraws/Unwrap/Pods/MKRingProgressView/README.md

 ## Usage

+See the example Xcode project.
+It contains 2 targets:
+- **ProgressRingExample** - a simple example containing a single progress ring with adjustable parameters.
-See example Xcode project.
-It also contains additional classes for convenient grouping of 3 ring progress views replicating Activity app by Apple.
+- **ActivityRingsExample** - an advanced usage example replicating Activity app by Apple.
+It also contains additional classes for convenient grouping of 3 ring progress views together.

 ### Interface Builder

-`MKRingProgressView` can be set up in Storyboard.
-Specify `startColor`, `endColor`, `ringWidth` and optional `backgroundRingColor` (if not set, defaults to `startColor` with 15% opacity).
+`MKRingProgressView` can be set up in Interface Builder.
+To use it, set the custom view class to `MKRingProgressView`.
+Most of the control's parameters can be customized in Interface Builder.

 ### Code